-Here is an example from our Representing Whole Numbers unit:
+Here is an example from our Grade 4-5 Representing Whole Numbers unit:

 First we do the lesson page (on the right hand side).
 This page can take one whole math class (sometimes more depending on the concept).

-Are you looking for templates to use for Representing Whole Numbers?
-Try our Interactive Notebook + Representing Whole Numbers product on Teachers Pay Teachers.
-The packages includes the template shown above, a template for Ordering Whole Numbers and Rounding Whole Numbers.
-It also comes with materials for setting up your interactive notebook, practice pages, games, assessments, “I Can” statements and complete lessons that are sub-proof.
-You can purchase the Representing Whole Numbers product by itself, or as The Growing Bundle at a reduced price which will get you ALL of our math products as they are added through the year (it will save you a bundle).
+Are you looking for templates to use for Representing Numbers?
+Try our Interactive Math Notebooks products on Teachers Pay Teachers.
+Each package includes template like the one shown above, materials for setting up your interactive notebooks, practice pages, games, assessments, “I Can” statements and complete lessons that are sub-proof.

 There are many different templates for interactive math journals out there and most of them are great.
 The difference with our journals is that they are not just a cut up worksheet.
 They are pages students interact with while they are doing their class work.